markdumay/ghost-backend/README.md

 ```

 ### Step 2 - Create Docker Secrets
-As Docker-compose does not support external Swarm secrets, we will create local secret files for testing purposes.
+As `docker-compose` does not support external Swarm secrets, we will create local secret files for testing purposes.

 ```console
 mkdir secrets